Children enjoy face painting at the Franco-Ontarien festival in Ottawa.

 Festival de la Curd (St-Albert Curd Festival)

-This annual festival takes place in St-Albert in late summer or in fall, bringing together Francophone musical artists to celebrate music and culture over the course of four days.
-Inspired by the famous cheese curds produced in the village, the festival briefly moved away from music performances.
+This annual festival takes place in St-Albert in late summer or in fall, bringing together Francophone musical artists to celebrate music and culture over the course of several days.

 Location: St-Albert